javto/Tribler-streaming/README.md

 was done with different versions of Boost, different compile options and different versions of Libtorrent, but without satisfactory result.
-Then Egbert Bouman from within the Tribler team came with a tip to look into the simple torrent client by the name of: RuTracker6 , short for Russian tracker.
+Then Egbert Bouman from within the Tribler team came with a tip to look into the simple torrent client by the name of: RuTracker , short for Russian tracker.
 This application for Android was open source and used Libtorrent for its download functionality.
 The Libtorrent libraries could then be build with the ndk-build command.
 The few errors still remaining were quickly resolved by changing one of Libtorrent’s